 Martha A. Motsco, Esq. – President

 Marty is a graduate of Bedford High School, and she spent her entire career as an educator in the Bedford Schools.
 She was a Teacher, Supervisor of Elementary Education, Principal, Director of Pupil Services, Assistant Superintendent, and Superintendent.
 During her twelve years as Superintendent, she served as Executive Director of the Foundation.
 Following her retirement, she continued as a Trustee of the Foundation and was elected President in 2017.
 Mrs. Motsco was named the first Bedford Schools Teacher of the Year.
 Among her other honors include the Ohio Superintendent Outstanding Performance Award from the Martha Holden Jennings Foundation, Distinguished Educator Award from the Cuyahoga Valley Chapter of Phi Delta Kappa, Ohio Educational Administrator of the Year from the Educational Office Professionals of Ohio, Ohio PTA Achievement Award from the Bedford Council of PTA, Woodrow Shipley Award from the Bedford Board of Education, and Outstanding Superintendent Award from the Northeast Region of the Ohio School Boards Association.
 She was also inducted into Bedford High School’s Distinguished Alumni Hall of Fame.
 Mrs. Motsco earned a Bachelor of Science degree in Elementary Education from The Ohio State University, a Master of Education degree in Curriculum and Instruction from Kent State University, and a Juris Doctor from the University of Akron School of Law.
 Following her retirement, Mrs. Motsco served as Director of the First Ring Superintendents’ Collaborative.
-She and her husband enjoy traveling, volunteering, and supporting Foundation initiatives because the proceeds directly benefit the students and teachers of the Bedford Schools.
+She enjoys traveling, volunteering, and supporting Foundation initiatives because the proceeds directly benefit the students and teachers of the Bedford Schools.

 Hilary Taylor, Esq. – President Emeritus